knrt10/blog/content/home/posts-latest.md

 weight = 20  # Order that this section will appear.

-title = "Check out my new article" subtitle = "First article of 2021 focusing on security"
+title = "Check out my new article" subtitle = "Learn about map type in Go"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.